binarypearl/IBCP/README.md

     I had another version of stomp I think from system repository that worked in Linux but didn't with Mac and Windows.
 Get the version from pip3 instead.

     Other modules will be listed later, eventually with a pre-check script that will tell you what is missing.
+    Otherwise when you try running an application, get any modules it complains are missing.
+    Not ideal, but will eventually have something better for this.

 **Configuration:**
 Apache MQ should just need to be started.
 If in Linux, go to your Apache MQ downloaded directory and run: